 - Asking questions is important in conversation, but be aware that there are different types of questions.
 It is good to structure a conversation by only asking one question at a time.
 Questions starting with 'who', 'what', 'where', 'when', 'why', 'how' and 'if' will elicit a more detailed response; it is usually worth waiting for the answer.

 Misunderstandings happen all the time in normal conversation.
 We all use little phrases like "Hang on a minute did you say...".
 AAC users cannot use these easily.
 It really helps if you watch their face and if you see confusion check they have understood.
 Don't be afraid to ask "Did you mean ..." or "Could you say that again?".

 If you get really lost, check out three things: Who are we talking about?
 What situation are we talking about?
 When did the situation being talked about take place: in the present, past or future?

-- Most of us start to end conversations using non-verbal clues, looking away, fidgeting, etc. Remember the person using AAC may not see these clues as they are looking down at their system.
+- Most of us start to end conversations using non-verbal clues, looking away, fidgeting, etc. Remember the AAC user may not see these clues as they are looking down at their system.
 They are not missing cues; it is simply that they can't see them.
 It can be helpful to warn them that you need to move on or have to go.
 It is also courteous to check they have had their say before you do end the conversation.

 We hope we have given you some thoughts and insights into communicating with AAC users.
 As with all new ways of communicating, practice makes perfect.
 The more you engage with AAC users, the better you will become.
 Remember that AAC users want to talk to you; they understand how you feel and will help you all they can.